tnc-ca-geo/animl-ml/README.md

   - A Serverless API for submitting images & bounding boxes to the MIRA endpoints for real-time inference
   - A notebook with code examples for invoking the APIs and testing the inference pipeline end-to-end

-## `Test the inference pipeline`
+## `Test the inference pipeline` - TODO, update for new pipeline.

 The most fun place to start is the ```notebooks/test-inference-pipeline.ipynb```.
 Fire it up and step though the notebook to test submitting images to the Megadetector API for object detection and then to MIRA API for species classification.

-NOTE: you will need a Megadetector API key in order to use their API.

 ## `Deploy a model endpoint using AWS Sagemaker Notebook`